Planting a new church is never easy.

 As a guide in their initial efforts, the leadership team clarified how much money they needed to raise, and then they broke that number down into monthly recurring donations.
 For example, if they chose to raise $120,000, they would have focused on leading 333 people to give $30 per month through recurring giving.

-For Kalos, this initial effort has led their church to embrace automated giving which accounts for roughly half of their monthly donations today.
+For Kalos, this initial effort has led their community to embrace automated giving which accounts for roughly half of their monthly donations today.

 By the time Kalos opened their doors to the public, they were able to raise $150,000 and close to half of their financial support was made through online giving.